Reasons to Contact Child Protective Services

 Contacting Child Protective Services is a difficult decision and one that should not be taken lightly.
 Child Protective Services should be contacted in order to protect the health and safety of a child.
 You should contact Child Protective Services if you have a reasonable belief that a child is being neglected, abused, or dependent in North Carolina.
 If you believe that a child is suffering abuse, neglect, or is without care or parental guidance, then you should contact Child Protective Services in order to protect the child at issue.
 Each citizen owes a duty to report any concerns of abuse, neglect, or dependency of a minor child to Child Protective Services.
 You may report anonymously to Child Protective Services and you will receive a notification upon investigation of the disposition of the case.
 Every individual has a duty to actively report any reasonable beliefs that a child is in danger, but this decision should be one based on reasonable suspicions and should be taken very seriously by the reporter.

-If you are concerned for the safety of a child or have questions about a potential Child Protective Services report, contact our family law attorneys at Mulligan Epstein to discuss the grounds for a Child Protective Services report today.
+If you are concerned for the safety of a child or have questions about a potential Child Protective Services report, contact our family law attorneys at Mulligan Attorneys, to discuss the grounds for a Child Protective Services report today.